 MIRADOR DE LAS CLARAS

-The Mirador de Las Claras, located in the turret of the Convent of Santa Clara, offers an exceptional panoramic view of the city of Salamanca.
+The Mirador de Las Claras, located in the tower of the Santa Clara Conventual Museum, offers an exceptional panoramic view of the city of Salamanca.
 Situated on the Teso de San Cristóbal, it provides a privileged view of the Teso de las Catedrales.
 From this vantage point, one can observe how the imposing silhouette of the New Cathedral and the Royal College of the Holy Spirit, currently the Pontifical University, dominate the city's skyline, forming an architectural ensemble of great beauty.
-It is a perfect place to calmly contemplate the city's monumental grandeur.
+It is a perfect place to calmly contemplate the monumentality of the city.

 Read More